404src/exocore/_articles/ccna-summary.md

     - ie. delete variable "ip_address"

 HTTP uses verbs (aka. methods) that map to these CRUD operations.

 REST APIs typically use HTTP.

-When an HTTP client sends a request to an HTTP server, the HTTP header includes information like this.
+When an HTTP client sends a request to an HTTP server, the HTTP header includes information like this:
 - An HTTP Verb (ie. GET)
 - A URI (Uniform Resource Identifier), indicating the resource it is trying to access.